Lorentz83/fractals/README.md

 Building the project
 --------------------

-The code requires only QT4 but it uses some gcc not standard extensions.
+The code requires only QT4.

-It is tested on linux with QT 4.8.6 and g++ 4.8.2.
+It is tested on linux using QT 4.8.6 and g++ 4.8.2 and on Windows using vc++2010 and QT 4.8.5
-It used to work on windows too using an old mingw, to compile it with vc++ the code needs some minor modification that I'll plan to do in the next future.

 To make the project move in the `src` directory and execute the following commands: